asahphys/MTA-Recovery-Audit/README.md

 ### McKinsey's Model Failed to Anticipate Behavioral Shifts

-The model was calibrated on historical recovery patterns from prior disruptions (9/11, Hurricane Sandy), episodes where commuting resumed because office attendance resumed.
-The pandemic permanently restructured work patterns.
-Remote and hybrid work suppressed Subway and Bus demand structurally, while personal vehicle usage (BT) and leisure/suburban rail travel (MNR) rebounded beyond 2019 norms.
+The baseline model relied on recovery elasticities derived from prior operational and environmental shocks (such as Hurricane Sandy), assuming ridership would mean-revert once physical access was restored.
+In contrast, the pandemic represented a fundamental regime shift in mobility behavior.
+Structural hybrid work adoption permanently altered core commuting baselines, depressing Subway and Bus demand while accelerating volume growth in private vehicle transit (BT) and suburban rail (MNR).

 ### Financial Exposure Estimate